 Related to Computer User Support Specialists Requirements

-Computer User Support Specialists requirements, how to become IT Support Specialists, degree required to be a Computer User Support Specialist, Computer User Support Specialists license and certifications, majors to be a Computer User Support Specialist, is it hard to become a Computer User Support Specialist and how long does it take
+Computer User Support Specialists requirements, how to become Computer Support Specialists, degree required to be a Computer User Support Specialist, Computer User Support Specialists license and certifications, majors to be a Computer User Support Specialist, is it hard to become a Computer User Support Specialist and how long does it take